glaciers-in-archives/snowman/README.md

 #### Connecting templates and queries with views

 By design, both templates and queries can be used across various views.
-For example, one can use the single query defined above in both of our templates.
-The following view will use the mentioned query and template to generate a file named `index.html` in your site's root.
-Views are defined in a file named `views.yaml` which should be placed in your project's root folder.
+For example, one could use the single query defined above in both of our templates.
+The following view will use the specified query and template to generate a file named `index.html` in the root directory of your site.

+Views are defined in a file named `views.yaml`, which should be in the root directory of your project.

 ```yaml
 views: